TOLL FREE:

 • You will be given a radiopharmaceutical, which is injected into a vein in your arm.

-• After 5-10 minutes, you will be asked to lie on your back on the imaging bed and the gamma camera will be placed over your body.
+• After 5-10 minutes, you will be asked to lie on your back on the imaging bed and the gamma camera will be placed over the thyroid.
 The camera will take several images of your thyroid.

 • During the imaging, please hold as still as you can.
 Movement can blur the images and make them more difficult to interpret.